Automattic/studio/README.md

 - Reporting bugs – open an issue in the repository.
 - Ideas or feature requests – open an issue in the repository.
+- General Help: If you have a question or suggestion, [reach out to our Happiness Engineers](https://developer.wordpress.com/contact/).
 - Code contributions - see the sections below

 ### Start development